usc-isi-i2/table-linker/tld.md

 #### Implementation
 Join the input file and the ranking score file based on column and row indices to produce an output file.
 In case of more than one  preferred label for a candidate, the first label is picked from the `|` separated string.
-The corresponsing values in each output column have the same index, in case of `k > 1`
+The corresponding values in each output column have the same index, in case of `k > 1`

 This command will add the following three columns to the input file to produce the output file.
 - `<input_column_name>_kg_id`: stores the KG object identifiers.
 Multiple values represented as a `|` separated string.